 Effective January 1, 2012, the Company formed and launched a managed joint venture, Upsilon Re, a Bermuda domiciled SPI, to provide additional capacity to the worldwide aggregate and per-occurrence retrocessional property catastrophe excess of loss market for the 2012 underwriting year.
 The original business was written by Renaissance Reinsurance of Europe ("ROE"), a wholly owned subsidiary of RenaissanceRe, and included \$37.4 million of gross premiums written incepting between January 1, 2012 and June 1, 2012.
 A portion of this business was in turn ceded to Upsilon Re under a fully-collateralized retrocessional reinsurance contract, effective January 1, 2012.
 In conjunction with the formation and launch of Upsilon Re, \$16.8 million of non-voting Class B shares were sold to external investors, and the Company invested \$48.8 million in Upsilon Re's non-voting Class B shares, representing a 74.5% ownership interest in Upsilon Re.
-The Class B shares indemnify upsilon Re against losses relating to insurance of Upsilon Re while the Class B shares remain outstanding.
-The holders of Class B shares indemnify Upsilon Re against losses relating to insurance risk and therefore these shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
+The Class B shares indemnify Upsilon Re against losses relating to insurance risk and therefore these shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
 In addition, another third party investor supplied \$17.6 million of capital through a reinsurance participation (a third party quota share agreement) with ROE alongside Upsilon Re.
 Inclusive of the reinsurance participation, the Company had a 61.4% participation in the original risks assumed by ROE.
-Both Upsilon Re and the reinsurance participation were managed by RUM in return for an expense override.
-Through RUM, the Company was eligible to receive a potential underwriting profit commission in respect of Upsilon Re.
-Upsilon Re is consolidated by the Company and all significant intercompany transactions have been eliminated.
+Both Upsilon Re apotential underwriting profit commission in respect of Upsilon Re.
+Upsilon Re is considered a VIE and the Company was eligible to receive a potential underwriting profit commission in respect of Upsilon Re.
+Upsilon Re is considered a VIE and the Company is considered the primary beneficiary.
+As a result, Upsilon Re is consolidated by the Company and all significant inter-company transactions have been eliminated.